cmusatyalab/gabriel-disk-tray/README.md

 Cognitive Assistance for assembling a disk tray.

 # Installation
-Please see [Dockerfile](Dockerfile) for details.
+Running the application using Docker is advised.
+If you want to install from source, please see [Dockerfile](Dockerfile) for details.

 # How to Run
 ## Client
 Run Gabriel's [legacy Android Client](https://github.com/cmusatyalab/gabriel/tree/master/client/legacy-android-client).
-You need Android Studio to compile and install the apk.
+You'll need Android Studio to compile and install the apk.
 Make sure to change IP address of GABRIEL_IP variable at src/edu/cmu/cs/gabriel/Const.java to point to your server.

 ## Server